Virtual Private LAN Service

 An advantage to using PWs as the underlying technology for the data plane is that in the event of failure, traffic will automatically be routed along available backup paths in the service provider's network.
 Failover will be much faster than could be achieved with e.g. Spanning Tree Protocol (STP).
 VPLS is thus a more reliable solution for linking together Ethernet networks in different locations than simply connecting a WAN link to Ethernet switches in both locations.

-VPLS has significant advantages for both service providers and customers.
-Service providers benefit because they can generate additional revenues by offering a new Ethernet service with flexible bandwidth and sophisticated service level agreements (SLAs).
-VPLS is also simpler and more cost-effective to operate than a traditional service.
-Customers benefit because they can connect all of their sites to an Ethernet VPN that provides a secure, high speed and homogenous network.
-Moreover, VPLS provides a logical next step in the continuing evolution of Ethernet from a 10 Mbit/s shared LAN protocol to a multi-Gbps global service.

-Label stack

 VPLS MPLS packets have a two-label stack.
 The outer label is used for normal MPLS forwarding in the service provider's network.
 If BGP is used to establish the VPLS, the inner label is allocated by a PE as part of a label block.
 If LDP is used, the inner label is a virtual circuit ID assigned by LDP when it first established a mesh between the participating PEs.
 Every PE keeps track of assigned inner label, and associates these with the VPLS instance.